2019 Alabama Crimson Tide football team

 The 2019 Alabama Crimson Tide football team represented the University of Alabama in the 2019 NCAA Division I FBS football season.
 This was the Crimson Tide's 125th overall season, 86th as a member of the Southeastern Conference (SEC), and 28th within the SEC's Western Division.
 They played their home games at Bryant–Denny Stadium in Tuscaloosa, Alabama, and were led by 13th-year head coach Nick Saban.

 The defending national runners-up, Alabama began the season ranked second in the AP Poll, and were the favorites to repeat as SEC Champions.
 The Crimson Tide won their first seven games of the year handily, and rose to first in the AP Poll.
 They were ranked third in the season's first College Football Playoff rankings heading into an anticipated match-up against second-ranked LSU, which Alabama lost 46–41.
 The next week, Alabama lost starting quarterback Tua Tagovailoa to a season-ending hip injury in the game against Mississippi State.
 They finished the regular season with a 48–45 upset loss to cross-state rival Auburn.

-With a regular season record of 10–2, Alabama was not selected for the College Football Playoff for the first time since the inception of the format in 2014.
+With a regular season record of 10–2, Alabama was not selected for the College Football Playoff for the first time ever, having made the CFP every year since the inception of the format in 2014.
 The Crimson Tide were also not invited to a New Year's Six bowl game, making this the first season since 2010 that Alabama was not selected to a NY6 or BCS bowl.
 They were instead invited to the Citrus Bowl, where they defeated Michigan.

 Tagovailoa, at the time of his injury, was considered a candidate for the Heisman Trophy and was on pace to break his own NCAA FBS passer rating record.
 He was replaced by backup Mac Jones for the remainder of the season.
 Running back Najee Harris led the team with 1,224 rushing yards and 20 total touchdowns, tied for the SEC lead.
 Receivers Jerry Jeudy and DeVonta Smith were both named All-SEC.
 On defense, the team was led by first-team all-conference players linebacker Anfernee Jennings and safety Xavier McKinney.
-Nine Alabama players were selected in the 2020 NFL Draft, including No. 5 overall selection Tua Tagovailoa.
+Nine Alabama players were selected in the 2020 NFL draft, including No. 5 overall selection Tua Tagovailoa.

-Previous season

-In 2018, Alabama went undefeated in the regular season and won the 2018 SEC Championship Game over Georgia.
-The Crimson Tide entered the College Football Playoff as the number one seed, winning the semi-final played at the Orange Bowl over Oklahoma before falling to Clemson in the 2019 College Football Playoff National Championship.